-In Fall 2015, MLaw Programs will launch a Law School Mentoring Program.
-This program will be for students in the Justice and Legal Thought Program as well as students in the Law and Society Minor.
+MLaw Programs recently launched a Law School Mentoring Program.
+This program is for students in the Justice and Legal Thought Program as well as students in the Law and Society Minor.
 Students from both programs who are interested in the possibility of attending law school in the future will be paired with current law students at the University of Maryland Francis King Carey School of Law.
 Mentors will offer insight into preparing for law school, life as a law student, and more.

 How the program works

-- The Law School Mentoring Program matches mentors and students and offers mentors and students an opportunity to interact in person at specific events in certain locations.
+- The Law School Mentoring Program matches mentors and students, offering them the opportunity to interact in person at specific events in certain locations.

 - Participants are asked to interact at least twice per academic semester.
 Schedules permitting, participants are encouraged to communicate and/or meet as often as they like.

 - Mentoring can take place via e-mail exchanges, telephone conversations, lunch meetings, coffee breaks, and videoconferencing.